James Cook University Herbarium Townsville (JCT)

-The James Cook University Herbarium Townsville (JCT) is temporarily housed in Building 61 while a new biological sciences building is being constructed.
+The James Cook University Herbarium Townsville (JCT) is housed in Buiding 34, Room 230.
 The vascular plant collection is mostly from north Queensland.

 Statistics taken (June 2010) from: